Ambrogio Spinola

-Ambrogio Spinola Doria, 1st Marquess of Los Balbases and 1st Duke of Sesto (1569 – 25 September 1630) was an Italian nobleman from the Republic of Genoa and a celebrated general in the service of the Spanish Empire.
+Ambrogio Spinola, 1st Marquess of Los Balbases and 1st Duke of Sesto (1569 – 25 September 1630) was an Italian nobleman and military leader from the Republic of Genoa in the service of the Spanish Empire.
 He distinguished himself in several key engagements during the Eighty Years' War and the Thirty Years' War, and is regarded as one of the greatest military commanders of his time and in the history of the Spanish army.

-Spanish-speaking sources often refer to him as "Ambrosio".
-For his service, he was granted the title Marquess of Los Balbases in the Spanish peerage and was invested into both the Order of the Golden Fleece and the Order of Santiago.
+Born into a prominent family in the Republic of Genoa, Spinola entered Spanish service in 1602, raised 9,000 men at his own expense and conducted a successful siege at Ostend.
+His early victories led to his appointment as commander-in-chief in Flanders by King Philip II.
+Demonstrating his mastery of siege warfare, he led a one-year campaign that resulted in the capture of a string of cities along the Rhine from Maurice of Nassau, but also brought about his own financial ruin.

+Early in the Thirty Years' War, Spinola conducted the Palatinate campaign.
+Following the end of the Twelve Years' Truce in the Low Countries, Spinola achieved the most famous victory of his career by capturing Breda in 1624.
+Political intrigues, in particular his rivalry with the royal favourite Olivares, hindered his military efforts, and he left Flanders in 1628.
+Spinola died in 1630 while conducting the siege of Casale during the War of the Mantuan Succession.

 Early life

-Ambrogio Spinola was born in Genoa, the eldest son of Filippo Spinola, Marquis of Sexten and Venafro, and his wife Polissena Grimaldi, daughter of Nicolò prince of Salerno.
+Heir to a prominent branch of his family, Ambrogio Spinola was born in Genoa, the eldest son of Filippo Spinola, Marquis of Sesto and Venafro, one of the wealthiest members of the Genoese nobility, and his wife Polissena Grimaldi, daughter of Nicolò prince of Salerno.
 The family of Spinola was of great antiquity, wealth and power in Genoa.
 Don Ambrogio's sister Donna Lelia was married to Don Giulio Cesare Squarciafico, 2nd Marquess of Galatone, from whom descend the Princes of Belmonte.

 In the 16th century, the Italian Republic of Genoa was in practical terms a protected state of the Spanish Empire; the Genoese were the bankers of the Spanish monarchy and had control of its finances.
 Several of the younger brothers of Ambrogio Spinola sought their fortune in Spain, and one of them, Federico, distinguished himself greatly as a soldier in the Army of Flanders.

 As the eldest brother, Ambrogio remained at home to marry and continue the family.
 In 1592 he was married to Giovanna Bacciadonne, daughter of the count of Galerata.

+In 1597, Ambrogio was elected representative of the villa owners of Cornigliano, where he owned a palace.
+In 1600 he was involved in the construction of a galley to be built on the beach at Cornigliano or Sampierdarena.